 1 teaspoon baking soda

-30 ml / 2 tablespoon warm water
+30 ml / 2 tablespoons warm water

 Preheat oven to 350F [180C].
 Line two large baking sheets with parchment paper.

-Place flour in a large bowl and mix in the sugar, oats, coconut and prunes.
+Place flour in a large bowl and mix in the sugar, oats, coconut, and prunes.

 Put the butter in a small pan with the golden syrup and vanilla and melt over low heat.
 Once melted, stir to combine.